mhaskar/XMLDecoder-payload-generator/README.md

-# XMLDecoder-payload-generator
+# XMLDecoder payload generator
-A simple python script to generate XML payloads works for XMLDecoder based on ProcessBuilder and Runtime exec
+A simple python script to generate XML payloads works for Java XMLDecoder based on ProcessBuilder and Runtime exec.

+You can use this script to generate XML payloads which you can use with XMLDecoder java function.